swapdutt/medical-underwriting-service/README.md

 (More technologies might be added later during the course of development if needed)

-### Note:
-1. This project might get converted into micro-services later in future
+##### Note: This project might get converted into micro-services later in future for different project.
-2. TO-DOs: Update the UUID thing in entities later.
-And add Zipkin related dependencies and configurations later.